June 20, 2025

-I wanted to travel, for some time to myself.
+I wanted to travel to get some time to myself.
 To get out of my comfort zone and go it alone.
-From not traveling much over the past two years, I became a little shy of going on a solo trip.
-And that is precisely why I knew I needed to bust through that discomfort.
+While I have traveled alone multiple times, the pandemic had atrophied my comfort around it, and that is precisely why I knew I needed to bust through that discomfort and go on this trip.
 I knew I would enjoy myself and I knew that past solo trips gave my soul life.
-When I got an email from Scott’s Cheap Flights to Boston, I knew that was my destination of choice.
-Actually, I morphed it into Salem, MA for the leg of the trip I would take by myself, and Boston on the back end with my husband.
-A perfect marriage of a solo trip and…a marriage trip.
+When I got an email from Going (formerly Scott's Cheap Flights) to Boston, I knew that was my destination of choice.
+Actually, it morphed into Salem, MA for the first leg of the trip, and Boston on the back end.
+A perfect combination of small city and big city in one.
 The weekend after Halloween, I would be landing in Boston’s airport and hopping on a train to Witch City.
 Solo trip to Salem, MA: here I come!

 My trip started off rocky.
 It was a super early flight on Delta, which I absolutely abhor (the earliness, not the airline).
 My Uber driver had on her radio a racial debate at 6 am, which was fraying my already frayed nerves from waking up at the crack of dawn and leaving my depressed pup at the door.
 The security checkpoint was a breeze, thanks to TSA PreCheck.
 I don’t know how people do without it!
 By the time I sat down on the plane, I was raw.
 My neck would barely turn and I was miserable.
-I felt a twinge of regret for even thinking I should go on this trip.
-Work was exploding, my dog was pissed at me.
-I felt like I was losing the fun battle.
-I was determined not to, though.
-I worked way too hard to be on that plane headed to my first solo trip to Salem, MA, and I was going to enjoy it, damn it.

 Train from Logan Airport in Boston to Salem, MA

 By the time I arrived in Boston, I had booked myself a massage appointment with a lady named Daryl.
-I felt like it was the opposite of a boy named Sue.
-(If you get it, you get it.
-If not, sorry.)
-Before my appointment, I had to hop the train to Salem from Boston and find my bed and breakfast, so that is what I did.
+Before my appointment, I had to get to Salem.
+I hopped on the train to Salem from Boston and find my bed and breakfast and put my bag down, so that is what I did.
 I disembarked in Salem, and started walking.
-I knew Salem was small, but walking the entire city center from the train station with a bouncing piece of luggage on brick streets was not what I envisioned for myself.
+And I knew Salem was small, but walking the entire city center from the train station with a bouncing piece of luggage on old brick streets was not what I envisioned for myself.
 I tried to not let my embarrassment take over, and I kept going.
-I reached my Morning Glory Bed and Breakfast, dropped my stuff, and went a-walkin.
-I grabbed the best grilled cheese sandwich I think I’ve ever eaten, and had a delicious brew to go along with it.
-“Don’t Stop Me Now” was playing in my head because I was going to have a good time.

 Daryl and Me - Post Massage